bmc/peoplegen-rust/README.md

 `--salary-sigma`, respectively.
 For instance, if you want to use the mean salary for computer programmers in 2021, specify `--salary-mean 120990`.

-**Warning**: changing either or both values _can_ result in negative salaries, which will cause `peoplegen` to abort.
+**Warning**: changing either or both values *can* result in negative salaries, which will cause `peoplegen` to abort.

 ## About those Social Security numbers

-`peoplegen` will optionally generate Social Security numbers for each person.
+`peoplegen` will optionally generate United States Social Security numbers for each person.
 The generated Social Security numbers are deliberately invalid, generated as described here: <https://stackoverflow.com/a/2313726/53495>

+Specifically, this program generates Social Security numbers with prefixes in the range 900-999, plus the prefix 666.
+This works out to a total of 99,980,001 possible Social Security numbers. **If you generate more than 99,980,001 people, some Social Security numbers *will* be reused.**

 ## License